chatmail/provider-db/_providers/aol.md

   * On the left navigation panel, click *Personal Info*, then click back to *Account Security* to refresh the page.
 3. Select *Manage app passwords*, then from the Select your app pulldown, select "Other App."
 4. In the text field labeled Enter any name, then click the *Generate* button.
-5. Copy the password provided as you will need this in the client.
+5. Copy the password provided as you will need this in the app.
 If you write it down manually, leave out the spaces.